ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/example/_includes/example-nodejs.md

 }
 ```

+{% endlist %}

-You can use the `Session.DescribeTable()` method to view information about the table structure and make sure that it was properly created:
+You can use the `TableSession.describeTable()` method to view information about the table structure and make sure that it was properly created:

 ```ts
 async function describeTable(session: Session, tableName: string, logger: Logger) {